zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/intro/intro-mixed-oml-oml4py.md

 ### Journey B - Oracle Machine Learning for Python on Oracle Autonomous Database

-[] (youtube:wciO-5CyS2M)

 This workshop introduces you to Oracle Machine Learning for Python (OML4Py) on Oracle Autonomous Database.
 OML4Py supports scalable in-database data exploration and preparation using native Python syntax, invocation of in-database algorithms for model building and scoring, and embedded execution of user-defined Python functions from Python or REST APIs.
-OML4Py also includes the AutoML Python API for automated algorithms and feature selection, and hyperparameter tuning.
+OML4Py also includes the AutoML Python API for automated algorithm and feature selection, and hyperparameter tuning.
 Join us for this tour of OML4Py.

 Choose this path and you will:
 * Learn about Oracle Machine Learning Notebooks and connect to an Oracle Autonomous Database from a Python session
 * Perform data selection and manipulation using the OML4Py Transparency Layer
 * Explore In-database algorithms and models from a convenient Python API
 * Store Python objects in the database using OML4Py datastores
 * Explore Embedded Python Execution for invoking user-defined Python functions from Python and REST
 * Learn more about AutoML functionality